Clive Williams is an internet researcher and writer on many genres. He has a BSc. Degree in Information Systems.

 This breed can be either a pony or horse depending the size reached at an adult.
 The Black Forest chestnut pony can reach 14.3 to 15.2 hands.
 Characteristics are an elegant head, strong neck, strong body, hard feet, and some feathering.
 Colors include sorrel and dark chestnut with a shaggy mane and tail.

 The Caspian was once on the verge of extinction, but surprisingly a few still exist today.
 With proper training, these ponies will be good for kids.
 You cannot deny the distinctive look of the Caspian pony, with its high set tail, flat croup, and narrow frame that stands at 10 to 12 hands.
 They are great for jumping.

 Standing at 13 to 14 hands, the Connemara is a very attractive pony.
 It possesses a silky mane and tail, strong quarter, wide chest and long back.
 This pony comes in attractive colors such as chestnut, palomino, dun, black, and grey.
 The Connemara stems from lines of Arabian and thoroughbred horses.
 They possess good running stamina and are quite intelligent.
 The temperament of a Connemara is very good and will be loved by any child.

 The Dartmoor is fantastic with children, and stands at 12.2 hands high.
 They come in a variety of colors such as bay, grey, and brown.
 Its kind temperament makes it a favorite among pony lovers.
 This pony has mostly been used for jumping, harnessing and mining.
-The pony features makes it quite comfortable to ride.
+The pony's features make it quite comfortable to ride.

 If you need a pony that is great with children and is good at herding and jumping, than the Exmoor is a good choice.
 The Exmoor stands at 12.3 hands tall and comes in colors such as bay and brown.